 Hong Kong is a vibrant and complicated city with an energy like no other place in the world.
 It is constantly changing, and the growing influence of mainland China on this former British colony makes it a particularly fascinating place to live.
 New restaurants, bars and shops are almost constantly added to a long list of already established attractions.

 There are also plenty of things to see and do in Hong Kong, and it's easy for exploring expats to find English speakers who can help them on their way.

 Recommended attractions in Hong Kong

-Expats should take a trip on the funicular to the summit of Victoria Peak where breathtaking views of the cityscape and Kowloon Bay unfold before their eyes.
-They can discover their new home and take in the chaotic beauty of it all.
-While up there, browse in some of the summit shops, or enjoy a bite to eat at one of the restaurants overlooking the city.
+Expats taking a trip on the Peak Tram to the summit of Victoria Peak will see breathtaking views of the cityscape and Kowloon Bay unfold before their eyes – the ideal way to discover their new home and take in the chaotic beauty of it all.
+While up there, browse in some of the summit shops housed in the Peak Tower, or enjoy a bite to eat at one of the restaurants overlooking the city.

 Wong Tai Sin Temple

 This Taoist Temple is one of Hong Kong’s most frequented temples and is dedicated to Wong Tai Sin, a legendary hermit who supposedly possessed healing powers and was a soothsayer of some renown.
-This temple usually sees people making ornate offerings or coming to see the local fortune tellers who practise their trade from within.
+This temple usually sees people making ornate offerings or coming to see the local fortune tellers.